leanjs/leanjs/packages/react-router/README.md

 ## Usage

-Create a file called `index.ts` in the `src` directory where your micro-frontend is.
+Create a file called `index.ts` in the `src` directory where your micro-app is.

 ```
 my-monorepo/
-├─ micro-frontends/
+├─ micro-apps/
-│  ├─ react-router-micro-frontend-example/
+│  ├─ react-router-micro-app-example/
 │  │  ├─ package.json
 │  │  ├─ src/
 │  │  │  ├─ ReactApp.tsx